Melania Trump Thinks She's The Real Victim Of The Capitol Attack

 Advertisement

-Meanwhile, First Lady Melania Trump was reportedly overseeing a photo shoot of White House rugs.
-And it wasn't until Monday 11th January, that she finally said something about the violent attempted coup.
+Meanwhile, U.S. First Lady Melania Trump was reportedly overseeing a photo shoot of White House rugs.
+And it wasn't until today, January 11, that she finally said something about the violent attempted coup.
 In her statement, the First Lady claimed she was “disappointed and disheartened by what happened last week,” while simultaneously “sending her heart” to the domestic terrorists who died while storming the Capitol, and painting herself a victim in the aftermath of the insurgency, writing: "I find it shameful that surrounding these tragic events there has been salacious gossip, unwarranted personal attacks, and false misleading accusations on me – from people who are looking to be relevant and have an agenda."

 But this comes as little surprise to anyone who has really paid attention to Melania Trump over the last four years.
 A White House source told CNN that Melania is “checked out,” and her silence as the Capitol was under siege was the result of her not “being in a place mentally or emotionally anymore where she wants to get involved.”
 Perhaps that's true, but that's not an excuse for Melania to make an insurrectionist attack that resulted in the death of six people all about her.